-Sourced from the crystal clear waters surrounding Scotland’s stunning west and northern coasts, M&S salmon is high in omega 3 and perfectly flaky and succulent.
-That’s because the salmon are reared in salt-water lochs with faster-flowing waters, which allows them to swim harder, ensuring the fish are fitter and stronger.
+Sourced from the crystal-clear waters surrounding Scotland’s stunning west and northern coasts, M&S salmon is high in omega 3 and is perfectly flaky and succulent.
+That’s because the salmon are reared in specially selected marine sites with faster-flowing waters, which allows them to swim harder, ensuring the fish are fitter and stronger.
 All our Scottish salmon is RSPCA Assured, meaning they’re raised to higher welfare standards, the way nature intended, with plenty of space to swim.

-Sarah Last is a manager at Nevis salmon farm in Maillag, on the west coast of Scotland.
+Sarah Last is a manager at Nevis salmon farm in Mallaig, on the west coast of Scotland.
 “There’s no secret as to why M&S salmon tastes so good,” she says.
-“Our salmon are kept in this beautiful coastal environment, swimming against strong currents and tides so they grow into really healthy fish, fed a diet high in omega 3 and naturally high in vitamins.”
+“Our salmon are kept in this beautiful coastal environment, swimming against strong currents and tides so they grow into really healthy fish.
+They are fed a diet high in omega 3 and naturally high in vitamins.”

 M&S is one of the largest supporters of the Scottish fishing industry.
-We’ve worked with Lunar, a fourth-generation family fishing company, for 24 years, to bring top-quality Scottish mackerel, herring and haddock to our stores.
-“M&S has high quality standards and champions Scottish fish.
+We’ve worked with Lunar, a fourth-generation family fishing company, for 35 years, to bring top-quality Scottish mackerel, herring and haddock to our stores.
+“M&S has high-quality standards and champions Scottish fish.
 This works for us, because the market’s on our doorstep,” says Lunar’s Iain Stephen.
 Iain and his team ensure only the freshest fish is landed for us, and pack it within a two-mile radius of where their boats dock.
-All our Scottish haddock is Marine Stewardship Council approved, while Lunar's boats are part of the Responsible Fishing Scheme, which recognises high standards of crew welfare on board the ships.
+All our Scottish haddock is Marine Stewardship Council-approved, and Lunar's boats also maintain high standards of crew welfare onboard the vessels.